lsst-dm/dmtn-056/abstract-interfaces.rst

         Must be a simple pass-through if ``label`` is already a :py:class:`DatasetHandle`.

-        :param str tag: a :ref:`CollectionTag <Collection>` indicating the :ref:`Collection` to search.
+        :param str collection: a :ref:`Collection` indicating the :ref:`Collection` to search.

         :param DatasetLabel label: a :py:class:`DatasetLabel` that identifies the :ref:`Dataset`.  *For limited Registries, must be a* :py:class:`DatasetRef`.

         :returns: a :py:class:`DatasetHandle` instance

-    .. py:method:: makeDataGraph(tags, expr, neededDatasetTypes, futureDatasetTypes)
+    .. py:method:: makeDataGraph(self, collections, expr, neededDatasetTypes, futureDatasetTypes)

         Evaluate a filter expression and lists of :ref:`DatasetTypes <DatasetType>` and return a :ref:`QuantumGraph`.

-        :param list[str] tags: an ordered list of tags indicating the :ref:`Collections <Collection>` to search for :ref:`Datasets <Dataset>`.
+        :param list[str] collections: an ordered list of collections indicating the :ref:`Collections <Collection>` to search for :ref:`Datasets <Dataset>`.

         :param str expr: an expression that limits the :ref:`DataUnits <DataUnit>` and (indirectly) the :ref:`Datasets <Dataset>` returned.